ThinkR-open/fusen/README.md

     (Video on Youtube: <https://youtu.be/cB1BCxFbhtk>).
 -   Thanks to @rundel and its package {parsermd} who helped me get back in this project with ease : <https://github.com/rundel/parsermd>
+-   Thanks to the [ThinkR team](https://rtask.thinkr.fr) who adopted this package for its daily production.

 ## Code of Conduct